southworks/BotBuilder-Samples/samples/javascript_nodejs/86.echo-bot-proxy/README.md

         HTTPS_PROXY=http://127.0.0.1:8080
     ```
     - Make sure the code marked as option #1 is enabled in **index.js**.
-    It will use the `node-global-proxy` package to configure and start the proxy with the provided env variables.
+    It will use the `node-global-proxy` package to configure and start the global proxy with the provided env variables.

-    > This option will route all the requests the bot make through the proxy.
+    > This option will route all the requests the bot makes through the proxy.

     **Option #2: Setting up the proxy in the Connector Client Options**
     - Make sure the code marked as option #2 is enabled in **index.js**.